TabishAbbasi/Java-II-Project/src/README.txt

 clicking the Appointment Report button as well as a schedule of the contancts by clicking the Contact Schedule button.

-Additional Report: In the customer table view, the number of customers currently in the database is displayed above the table.
+Additional Report: In the CustomerForm there is a button that sends you to a report form that displays the number of customers based on country and division.